pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 When you need to install a third-party application into your Kubernetes cluster, you're likely to find a Helm chart for that in [Artifact Hub](https://artifacthub.io/) or other registry.
 Pulumi provides two ways to apply a Helm chart, as outlined in [Choosing the Right Helm Resource For Your Use Case](/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case/).
+The Chart resource offers deeper integration with Pulumi and better drift remediation.

 Today we're happy to announce a new "v4" version of the Chart resource, available now in v4.13 of the Pulumi Kubernetes provider.

-The new "v4" Chart resource is provided side-by-side with the existing "v3" Chart resource.
+The new Chart v4 resource is provided side-by-side with the existing Chart v3 resource.

 ## What's New
 Let's look at what's new with Chart v4.